Repeal of Roe v. Wade brings swift, strong reaction from both sides of the abortion debate

 “We know that Oklahoma’s restrictive abortion laws are not popular and that most Oklahomans believe this fundamental truth: abortion is health care.
 Yet legislative Republicans continue to propose and pass the most restrictive abortion laws in the country, which will result in women and pregnant people dying because they cannot access the health care they need.”

-An organization that provides reproductive health care, including abortions, at clinics in Oklahoma City and Wichita said the ruling leaves society less free today to make decisions about their own bodies.
+An organization that provides reproductive health care, including abortions, at clinics in Oklahoma City and Wichita said the ruling leaves women less free today to make decisions about their own bodies.

 The organization, Trust Women, told its supporters in a press release that the ruling wouldn’t deter it from its mission.